-The 'View microscope' icon links to the virtual microscope (VM) thin section for an individual rock sample, which will open in a pop-up lightbox.
+The 'Microscope' icon links to the Virtual Microscope (VM) thin section for an individual rock sample, which will open in a new page.

 With the VM window open you can zoom to a higher magnification by dragging the slider at the bottom of the window.
 You can also move around the sample by clicking on the image and dragging it.